GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 only the :code:`"I"`, :code:`"J"` and :code:`"K"` axes which arise from indexing 3-dimensional
 fields on cartesian grids.

-We propose to resolve these limitations of the array interfaces by defining another property, the :code:`__gt_data_interface__`, which can be implemented by third-party objects.
+To resolve these limitations of the array interfaces we propose to define another property, the :code:`__gt_data_interface__`, which can be implemented by third-party objects.
 It shall summarize the buffer infos of multiple devices while also adding information about the semantic meaning of dimensions and function handles to interact with the object to address the concerns of data synchronization between devices.
 If only default array interfaces are implemented, these shall nevertheless work, with a well-defined default behavior.

+Finally, without internally keeping information about the semantic meaning of dimensions, e.g. the best layout and proper broadcasting for the resulting storage can not be determined.
+Further, implementations would depend on the availability of a library implementing the operations for a given device.
+We have already observed performance problems when using cupy on AMD hardware.
+For future hardware, these libraries might be entirely unavailable.
+Therefore, we will not commit to supporting such operations.

 Backward Compatibility
 ----------------------